cloudmesh/classes/docs/source/i524/index.rst

 While teaching our classes we noticed the following tips to achieve your best:

-* Do not **Procrastinating**.
-* Do not just **take other classes more serious**.
-* **Starting the project in the first 4 weeks of the class**
 * **Ask for help**
+* Do not **Procrastinate**.
+* Do not just **take the other classes more serious**.
+* **Start the project in the first 4 weeks of the class**
-* Be aware understanding that this class is not based on a text book
+* Be aware that this class is not based on a text book and what this implies.
-* The TAs can schedule custom help office hours on appointment during reasonable times
+* The TAs can schedule custom help office hours on appointment during reasonable times.
-* Do not overestimating the technical abilities
+* Do not overestimating the technical abilities.
-* Do nnot Underestimating the time it takes to do the project
+* Do not Underestimating the time it takes to do the project.
 * Unnecessarily struggling with LaTeX as you do not use an example we provide and you want to do too much
-* Trying to do things on Windows Which is typically more difficult than using Linux
+* Trying to do things on Windows which is typically more difficult than using Linux
-* Having a computer that is underpowered or outdated
+* Not Having a computer that is up to date
-* not listening to the lectures
+* Listening to the lectures
 * Ignoring security via ssh
-* Posting passwords into git
+* Not posting passwords into git
 * Being not aware that git does **not** allow to easily completely delete files that contain secret information such as passwords
-* Assume your colleagues does the work, so you get lazy
+* Having your coleagues do the work for you
 * Underestimating the **time** it takes to do deployments
 * Not reading our piazza posts and repeating the same question over and over
-* Sending mail to instructors, which will be out of principal deleted and not read.
-Instead you should use piazza
-* Not using Piazza to communicate and instead use CANVAS.
-We will be deleting all canvas posts after we have established you can post to piazza.
-Which will be the first week of class.
+* Not using Piazza to communicate as post in CANVAS will easily be overlooked and are typically not shared with the class.